susl/compiler-in-fsharp/3-typechecker/slides/slides/index.md

 ### Static vs Dynamic Typing

-- Static Typing: symbols (var, funcs, etc) have type that are checked ahead-of-time (C#)
+- Static Typing: symbols (var, funcs, etc) have type that are checked ahead-of-time (*C#*)
-- (Strong) Dynamic Typing: symbols have types that are checked during execution (Python)
+- (Strong) Dynamic Typing: symbols have types that are checked during execution (*Python*)
-- (Weak) Dynamic Typing: "type" may be changed at runtime, strings become numerals, etc (Perl)
+- (Weak) Dynamic Typing: "type" may be changed at runtime, strings become numerals, etc (*Perl*)

 ---

 ### The Main Property of a Sound Type System

 - Evaluation should preserve types
-  * Or put more simply: there should be no runtime type errors
+  * Or put more simply: there should be no **runtime** type errors

 ***

 ### Why do we want static type in our rule engine?

-- "if 1=1 then Action1(Created) and Action2(Amount)"
+    "if 1=1 then Action1(Created) and Action2(Amount)"

-  - what if Action2 accepts string and not interger?
+  - What if Action2 accepts string and not interger?
-  - we will execute Action1 and then fail on Action2
+  - We will execute Action1 and then fail on Action2
-  - essentially, we will execute half of our rule
+  - Essentially, we will execute half of our rule

 ---

 ### We want some better guarantees

-- we want to be more transactional
+- We want to be more transactional
-  - either we do something fully, or fail early
+  - Either we do something fully, or fail early

 ---

 ### Side note:

-- type checking would have also helped us with overload-resolution
+- Type checking would have also helped us with overload-resolution
-  - what if our model has both Refuse() and Refuse(reason)?
+  - What if our model has both Refuse() and Refuse(reason)?
-- but we will not do it for simplicity sake
+- But we will not do it for simplicity sake

 ***